armory/docs/content/en/cd-as-a-service/_index.md

 {{< figure src="/images/cdaas/cdaas-arch.png" alt="CD-as-a-Service High-Level Architecture" height="75%" width="75%" >}}

 See the [Key Components]({{< ref "cd-as-a-service/concepts/architecture/key-components" >}}) section for details.
-The [Armory CDaaS product page](https://www.armory.io/products/continuous-deployment-as-a-service/) contains a full list of features and pricing.
+The [Armory CD-as-a-Service (CDaaS) product page](https://www.armory.io/products/continuous-deployment-as-a-service/) contains a full list of features and pricing.

 <!-- I couldn't get linkWithLinkTitle to render correctly inside the cardpane card so had to use hard-coded title and ref shortcode -->
 {{< cardpane >}}